 After hitting on Submit button, WordPress will start importing content to your new WordPress website.
 And after completing the whole process, it will reflect on your Website.

-And complete the whole restoration process by installing your essential WordPress plugins one by one from the WordPress directory and active them.
+Complete the whole restoration process by installing your essential WordPress plugins one by one from the WordPress directory and activate them.

-And for Developers or professionals, They can either choose to reinstall WordPress core software using the two methods:
+Developers or professionals can choose to reinstall WordPress core software using the two methods: